 - Bluish lips or face

-NOTE: Please consult your physician if you are experiencing symptoms that are non emergent.
+NOTE: Please consult your physician if you are experiencing symptoms that are non-emergent.
 If you are emergent and have been in contact with a person known to have COVID-19 please disclose that to dispatch.

 I HAVE SYMPTOMS - SHOULD I BE TESTED?

 Yes.
-If you develop symptoms such as fever, cough, and/or difficulty breathing, and have been in close contact with a person known to have COVID-19 or have recently traveled from an area with ongoing spread of COVID-19: Contact a health care provider.
+If you develop symptoms such as fever, cough, and/or difficulty breathing, and have been in close contact with a person known to have COVID-19 or have recently traveled from an area with the ongoing spread of COVID-19: Contact a health care provider.
 Call ahead so that appropriate precautions can be taken.

 - Older patients and individuals who have severe underlying medical conditions or are immunocompromised should contact their healthcare provider early, even if their illness is mild.

-- If you have severe symptoms, such as persistent pain or pressure in the chest, new confusion or inability to arouse, or bluish lips of face, contact your healthcare provider or emergency room and seek care immediately.
+- If you have severe symptoms, such as persistent pain or pressure in the chest, new confusion or inability to arouse, or bluish lips or face, contact your healthcare provider or emergency room and seek care immediately.

 - Your doctor will determine if you have signs and symptoms of COVID-19 and whether you should be tested.

-- Depending on State wide demand, results can take up to 6 days.
+- Depending on Statewide demand, results can take up to 6 days.